cadubentzen/Sperf/README.md

 - "sperf_instr.sh" shell script;
 - and the "libsperf.so" shared library.

-t is organized as shown below:
+The document is organized as shown below:

 > SECTION 1 - What is sperf.
 >
 > SECTION 2 - How sperf works.
+>
->> SECTION 3 - INSTRUMENTING THE CODE
+> SECTION 3 - INSTRUMENTING THE CODE
 >
 > SECTION 4 - AUTOMATIC INSTRUMENTATION
 >